branthale/blueteam/README.md

   Red Team tools such as Cobalt Strike can provide a safe way to test your skills at detection.
 I have included some packet captures and powershell to investigate.

-  Be careful not to focus on specific Cobalt Strike detections, but instead look at how malware works
+  Be careful not to focus on specific Cobalt Strike detections, but instead look at how malware works.
+Note the other malware Covenant, DNSCAT2, etc lots of stuff for RED to use.

       Beaconing - almost everything calls out from the inside to the internet over some interval.
 Main protocols are the ones allowed through firewalls - http,https,dns,ssh